 If you’re looking for a different kind of activity to enjoy with the family, rather than your typical egg hunt, there are several options nearby for your Easter celebrations:

-- While their breakfast with the Easter bunny event is sold out, Gardner Village has a plethora of other Easter activities to enjoy this season.
+- Gardner Village has a plethora of other Easter activities to enjoy this season.
 Visit their shops to complete your Easter shopping, from personalized chocolate eggs and other basket-fillers at the Chocolate Covered Wagon to spring decorations and fresh flowers, to Easter Sunday outfits for the kids.
 Enjoy an Easter treat or two, like Archibald Restaurant’s famous carrot cake.
 Visit baby animals at The Farm or book an Easter photo session with baby lambs at Camera Shy.
 Take a ride on the Cottontail Express.
 And while you’re there, don’t forget to take a photo by the Easter Tree filled with colorful eggs.

-- Ride the Easter Bunny Train on the Heber Valley Railroad April 14-16 at various times, complete with entertainment and a petting zoo at the depot.
+- Ride the Easter Bunny Train on the Heber Valley Railroad through April 8 at various times, complete with entertainment and a petting zoo at the depot.

 - Fairy Tale Friends Easter Breakfast at Jeremiahs Lodge & Garden on April 1 at 9 a.m.
 Come celebrate Easter with your favorite characters and the bunny!

 - If you’re looking for an adults only activity check out the Adult Easter Escapism Scavenger Hunt and Dinner on April 1 from 6-9 p.m